[Scene: Filthy Side Street, Charmed World]

 Stay tuned to Planets Magazine for our upcoming series: “Articles Of War: Threat Assessment”!

 This is the first and last installment from the beach, a taste for you of what’s to come.
-You can make a PayPal donation, or click the button below to Buy Us A Mojito.
+Any Planets Magazine readers who are interested in supporting Col. South’s new book on space warfare can donate directly to Gnerphk at Patreon.
+You can also make a PayPal donation, or click the button below to Buy Us A Mojito.
 We promise, it’ll help keep the bugs away.

 Pingback: Articles Of War: A Guide To Guides | Planets Magazine